trinsic-id/okeydoke-demo/README.md

-# Getting Started with Create React App
+# Getting Started with OkeyDokey demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Put your Trinsic api key in the `env.example`.
+You can get an API key at [https://dashboard.trinsic.id/](dashboard.trinsic.id)

 ## Available Scripts